 Morality has become a complicated issue in the multicultural world we live in today.
 We are people that have genuine disagreements about moral issues, consequently, we have made huge mistakes in our moral beliefs; and we see that society and conditioning inform our moral judgments.
 With that being said, how could we ever know for sure what is exactly morally right from wrong?

-The fact is, without guidance we are out of our depth in truly knowing moral objectivism, and from ever reaching our moral potential.
+The fact is, without guidance, we are out of our depth in truly knowing moral objectivism, and from ever reaching our moral potential.
 Only such a complete intellectual and moral ascendancy can lead the way – These are the vicegerents of God, also known as the proofs of God.
-The vicegerents of God are complete and infallible human beings upon who carry knowledge, wisdom, valour, chastity, and justice.
+The vicegerents of God are complete and infallible human beings upon who carry knowledge, wisdom, valor, chastity, and justice.

 The Morality of God’s Messengers

 Not only are they the proof of God but they are the face of God, as they themselves emulate divine attributes – God’s attributes, rendering them the face of God in creation.
 Their virtues derive from a divine source, it can neither be changed nor manipulated.
-Thus, they are the epitome of the highest form of spiritual enlightenment and as such, are sent to humanity as guides to lead mankind into reforming the world’s moral code through establishing justice, equality and implementing a system of values and principles of conduct in dealing with our own selves and fellow neighbours.
+Thus, they are the epitome of the highest form of spiritual enlightenment and as such, are sent to humanity as guides to lead mankind into reforming the world’s moral code through establishing justice, and equality and implementing a system of values and principles of conduct in dealing with our own selves and fellow neighbors.

 The disease of Immorality

-Unfortunately, in today’s world, being selfish is erroneously associated with becoming more successful, and being arrogant/vain is considered to be a form of self confidence; there are many examples of negative or immoral qualities that have been accepted in today’s era as being the norm or even the blueprint of ideal.
+Unfortunately, in today’s world, being selfish is erroneously associated with becoming more successful, and being arrogant/vain is considered to be a form of self-confidence; there are many examples of negative or immoral qualities that have been accepted in today’s era as being the norm or even the blueprint of ideal.
 When in fact, immorality lays waste to what is best about us: to love, to loyalty, to compassion, to hope. etc. It violates the very bonds that hold together our families, our communities, and the all-important relationship that should exist between us and our Creator.
 As a result, immorality shuts hope up in a box, leaving us lonely and depressed, unable to find any meaning in life.